UniversityOfSaskatchewanCMPT371/term-project-winter2026-team1/frontend/search_cms/README.md

-# Getting Started
+# sEARCH CMS Frontend

-A clean architecture demo Flutter app that demonstrates counter functionality with a locally hosted Supabase backend.
+A clean architecture Flutter app with a locally hosted powersync and Supabase backend.

 ## Prerequisites